mozilla/extension-workshop/src/content/documentation/publish/firefox-add-on-distribution-agreement-dec-2021.md

 This Firefox Add-on Distribution Agreement ("Agreement") governs Your distribution of Firefox Add-ons.
 Frequently used terms in this Agreement are defined below.

-- “Add-on” means software that extends the functionality of Firefox, for example, extensions, Background Themes (defined below), search providers, dictionaries, and language packs.
+- “Add-on” means software that extends the functionality of Firefox, for example, extensions, themes (defined below), search providers, dictionaries, and language packs.
 Add-ons are also commonly referred to as extensions or plugins.
 - “Add-on Manager” is the Firefox tool to manage Add-ons.
 It can be accessed from the Firefox menu button in the toolbar.
 - “AMO” means addons.mozilla.org, which is our online platform for developers to list and distribute Add-ons to End-Users.
-- “Background Theme” means software that personalizes the look of Firefox by adding a background design to the main toolbar.
+- “Theme” means software that personalizes the look of Firefox by adding a design.
 Themes are a type of Add-on.
 - “Brand Features” mean the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of You or Mozilla.
-- “End-Users” mean individuals who install Add-Ons, or to whom Add-ons are promoted.
+- “End-Users” mean individuals who install Add-ons, or to whom Add-ons are promoted.
 - “Firefox” means the awesome web browser developed by Mozilla.
 - “Listed Add-on” means Add-ons that are listed and distributed on AMO.
 - “Mozilla” means Mozilla Corporation, its affiliated entities, and designated community members who are part of the Add-on review process.
 - “Mozilla Certificate” means a Mozilla issued certificate to digitally sign an Add-on for use with Firefox.
 - “Signed Add-on” means an Add-on that has been issued a Mozilla Certificate.
-- “Unlisted Add-on” means Add-ons that are distributed to End-Users via means other than AMO.
+- “Self-distributed Add-on” means Add-ons that are distributed to End-Users via means other than AMO.
 - “You” means the person or entity entering this Agreement for the purpose of distributing a Firefox Add-on.

 {% endcapture %}